 Website spoofing is the creation of a website that looks almost identical to a trusted site.
-The forged site has the same design as the original which makes it hard for the user to spot the differences.
-A popular technique used is URL cloaking which makes the URL look genuine.
-One way to cloak an URL is to use subdomains or internationalised domains.
-Other methods include the use of control characters or similar characters from different writing systems.
+The forged site copies the design and layout of the original, which makes it difficult for users to spot the differences.
+A common technique used is URL cloaking, which makes the web address appear genuine.
+This can involve the use of subdomains, internationalised domain names, or lookalike characters from different writing systems, as well as certain control characters, to create misleading or confusing URLs.

 The objective of website spoofing is often fraudulent.
 The sites gather personal information from users who log in, make a transaction or enter their details on the site for other purposes.